 In the LNG markets, we compete principally with other private and state-controlled energy and utilities companies, which generally operate captive fleets, and independent ship owners and operators.
 Many major energy companies compete directly with independent owners by transporting LNG for third parties in addition to their own LNG.
 Given the complex, long-term nature of LNG projects, major energy companies historically have transported LNG through their captive fleets.
 However, independent fleet operators have been obtaining an increasing percentage of charters for new or expanded LNG projects as major energy companies have continued to divest non-core businesses.
-Major operators of LNG carriers are Malaysian International Shipping, NYK Line, Qatar Gas Transport (Nakilat), Shell Group and Mitsui O.S.K.
+Other major operators of LNG carriers are BW Gas, Golar LNG, Kawasaki Kisen Kaisha (or K-Line), Malaysian International Shipping, Mitsui O.S.K., NYK Line and Qatar Gas Transport.

 LNG carriers transport LNG internationally between liquefaction facilities and import terminals.
-After natural gas is transported by pipeline from production fields to a liquefaction facility, it is supercooled to a temperature of approximately negative 260 degrees Fahrenheit.
+After natural gas is transported by pipeline from production fields to a liquefaction facility, it is super-cooled to a temperature of approximately negative 260 degrees Fahrenheit.
 This process reduces its volume to approximately 1 / 600th of its volume in a gaseous state.
 The reduced volume facilitates economical storage and transportation by ship over long distances, enabling countries with limited natural gas reserves or limited access to long-distance transmission pipelines to meet their demand for natural gas.
 LNG carriers include a sophisticated containment system that holds and insulates the LNG so it maintains its liquid form.
 The LNG is transported overseas in specially built tanks on double-hulled ships to a receiving terminal, where it is offloaded and stored in heavily insulated tanks.
 In regasification facilities at the receiving terminal, the LNG is returned to its gaseous state (or regasified) and then shipped by pipeline for distribution to natural gas customers.